Wasperton > Wildlife

 A SANCTUARY FOR WILDLIFE

+The combination of a dry May and a wet June gives good results (57%) for barley.
+The second maxim comes from Bedfordshire.
 The most frequent weather pattern during June is a stormy one.
-Usually, during 1-4 June, the first wave of cool, stormy summer weather arrives.
-Then, fortunately, a dry spell 5-11th peaking on the 7th.
-However, the 12-14th gives us a second phase of cool, wet stormy weather, then a third lot from the 20th.
-You may remember it was nothing like this last year.
-Just hot.
+Usually, during 1- 4 June, the first wave of cool, stormy summer weather arrives.
+Then fortunately, a dry spell, 5-11th peaking on the 7th.
+However, the 12-14th gives us a second phase of cool, wet, stormy weather, then a third lot from the 20th.
+I do hope this pattern breaks this year after the wet, mild spring.
+Fingers crossed.

 Mike Porter